tmscheidl/modern-hopfield-context-retrieval/README.md

-A modular deep learning architecture that combines:
+A modular deep learning architecture combining:

 - Modern Hopfield Networks
 - Cross-Attention mechanisms
 - Context-based retrieval
 - Metric-based similarity learning

-The model is designed for few-shot learning scenarios, where predictions are made based on a support set of examples.
+Designed for few-shot learning, the model makes predictions based on a support set of examples and is tailored to handle active and inactive molecules.

 ## Architecture

 The pipeline consists of three main components:

+Cross-Attention Module

+- Converts self-attention into true cross-attention (query ≠ key/value) for better information flow.
+- Uses scaled dot-product attention with dropout for stability.
+- Adds active/inactive bias embeddings and gated residual connections for more precise updates.

-1. Context Module
+Context Module

-   - Multi-step Hopfield retrieval
+- Implements multi-step Hopfield retrieval to iteratively refine representations.
-   - Top-k memory selection
+- Includes top-k memory selection to focus on the most relevant support examples.
-   - Gated residual updates
+- Uses learnable gating and FFN to improve feature aggregation and stability.
+- Normalizes embeddings and separates projections per type for cleaner computations.

-2. Hopfield Memory
+Hopfield Module

-   - Multi-head associative retrieval
+- Supports multi-head associative retrieval with learnable temperature (β).
-   - Learnable temperature (β)
-   - Energy-based convergence
+- Includes residual connections, masking, and dropout for robustness.
+- Adds energy computation and iterative retrieval to ensure convergence.
+- Improved initialization and numerical stability for reliable training.

-3. Similarity Module
+Similarity Module

-   - Computes prediction via similarity-weighted aggregation
+Computes predictions via similarity-weighted aggregation of support set labels.

+This design ensures efficient, stable, and accurate few-shot predictions by combining retrieval-based memory, attention, and similarity scoring.